-The Mentor Resident Assistants are a small elite group of returning Residents Assistants who assist the Resident Director with administrative duties, and provide para-professional leadership and support to their designated staff.
-There is one Mentor Resident Assistant for six communities.
+The Lead Resident Assistants are a small elite group of returning Residents Assistants who assist the Resident Director with administrative duties, and provide para-professional leadership and support to their designated staff.
+There is one Lead Resident Assistant for six communities.
 Additional information and the application for this position are usually posted in October.

 Peer Mediators (PM)

 Peer Mediators is a non-paid volunteer position, which will serve on an "as needed" basis to help students and student groups who need assistance with resolving a dispute.
 Peer Mediators facilitate the communication process between involved parties, clarify views and issues, and assist involved parties in completing an agreement, if desired.

 Summer Assistant (SA)

 This position is a key member of the Office of Residential Life's summer staff.
 Summer Assistants (SAs) are directly supervised by the Summer Housing Resident Director(s).
 SAs serve as resource people, facilitate community development, and much more.
 This position allows one to become familiar with the traditional Resident Assistant position.
 The SA position begins at the conclusion of the spring semester and ends at the start of the fall semester.